AvChilds/tt_affiliate_shop_fullstack/README.md

 A backend simulation project inspired by the **TikTok Shop Affiliate Programme**, designed to track product videos, affiliate earnings, and sales via a **Flask API** and **MySQL database**.

-> 🚨 **Note:** All data is fictional and used solely for educational purposes as part of the Code First Girls Foundation Programme in Data & Software Engineering.
+> 🚨 **Note:** All data is fictional and used solely for educational purposes as part of the foundation Programme in Data & Software Engineering.

 ---